100% committed to sustainable cotton

 Leading a constant change for cotton

-Over a decade ago, IKEA, WWF and other partners, established the Better Cotton Initiative (BCI), an organisation aiming to make global cotton production better for the industry, people and our planet.
+Over a decade ago, IKEA, WWF and other partners, established the Better Cotton Initiative (BCI), an organization aiming to make global cotton production better for the industry, people and our planet.

 Growing cotton responsibly with a focus on water